 Now they’re clean, squeaky CLEAN!

 I prefer to wash with soap and water, but sometimes that’s just not practical.
-If you can’t wash, be sure to use hand sanitizer before eating, after sneezing/coughing, etc.
+If you can’t wash, be sure to use natural hand sanitizer before eating, after sneezing/coughing, etc.

 Alcohol-based hand sanitizer works well if used correctly but be sure it doesn’t contain Triclosan!
 Alcohol is also very drying, so it’s always better to wash with soap and water if at all possible.

 There are several homemade, natural hand sanitizer recipes out there–my version contains aloe vera gel, witch hazel, and essential oils.
+I have also found a great hand and surface sanitizer from Raise Them Well which is great.

 Extra Credit for Teachers & Moms